 The first stage in your Goldendoodle puppy’s development will be the first three weeks of their life.

 These puppies are born blind, deaf, and without teeth.
 These first weeks are a very critical time in their development.
-During this time, the puppies needed are very easy to take care of – food and sleep, and most of this care is provided by their mother.
+During this time, the pups’ needs are very easy to take care of – food and sleep, and most of this care is provided by their mother.

-Most of a puppy’s growth takes place when they sleep, so this is very important that you allow your Goldendoodle puppies to sleep.
+Most of a puppy’s growth takes place when they sleep, so allowing your Goldendoodle puppies to sleep is very important.

 Your puppy will start to open their eyes at about 2 weeks of age.
 By the time that they are 3 weeks, their ears will be open, and you will start to notice that their teeth are pushing through their gums.